liesnikov/extensible-elaborator/main.md

 In particular, we expect this to be a major concern for coercive subtyping.

 As one possible mitigation, we suggest a discipline where constraint solvers latch on to non-reduced types and terms in constraints.
-With this discipline, we can borrow a trick from the implementation of Coq, where the wrappers and unwrappers are identity functions and `coerce f t` computes to `f t`.
+With this discipline, we can borrow a trick from the implementation of Rocq, where the wrappers and unwrappers are identity functions and `coerce f t` computes to `f t`.
 This also means that constraints can/have to match on unreduced types in the e.g. `FillInTheTherm`.

 In fact, we already use this trick to an extent for a different reason -- since the calculus allows only fully applied type constructors, we have to wrap each type class constructor in a lambda-abstraction for it to appear as an argument to `TypeClassT typeClassName argType`.